 % Arabica is a Japanese cafe founded by a man named Kenneth Shoji.
 He took a loan, which he used to buy a coffee farm in Hawaii then started trading green beans.
 Eventually, he opened his first cafe in Kyoto, Japan in 2014.
-Today, % Arabica has branches all over the globe, two of which are in the Philippines, one at Bonifacio Global City, and another (the subject of this post) in Ortigas.

 I’ve been to % Arabica BGC branch in 2018 during its opening and even met the head barista and first Champion of Coffee Fest Latte Art World Championship, Junichi Yamaguchi.